 The uniform is black with red accents.
 Students must wear it correctly; three infractions result in detention.
 Catering receives mixed reviews from parents, though students describe the food as excellent, noting that the chef previously worked at an independent school.

 Oversubscribed admissions.
-With 3.6 applications for every place, securing entry requires living within the catchment area or meeting priority criteria.
-Families should verify current distances before relying on a place here.
+Securing entry usually depends on living close enough to the school or meeting priority criteria.
+Families should verify current distances and admissions rules before relying on a place here.

 Unisex toilet arrangements.
 Most toilets are unisex cubicles opening directly onto corridors.
 While this reduces opportunities for vaping and other issues, some students find the lack of privacy uncomfortable.
 A few private facilities exist but are not always accessible.